imranyusubov/akka-samples/PrimeCounter/README.md

 <h1>Akka Prime Counter</h1><br/>
 PrimeCounter is an Akka actor based concurrent application that computes the number of primes between 0 and the given number, and demonstrates a simple use case of Akka actors.
-Akka is a toolkit for developing concurrent, and distributed applications.Actor based design promets lock free concurrency, as a result the application becomes more reliable and scalable.
+Akka is a toolkit for developing concurrent, and distributed applications.Actors are asynchronous, non-blocking, event-driven programming model,which is higly scalable and reliable.
 For more info, http://akka.io/.

 Verifying if a number is prime or not is a time consuming task; hence, it is a good candidate for concurrency.
 So the actor based approach can help to scale the process up and out.
 The application contains a few actors that handles the process.
 <b>MasterActor</b>, is the root actor (supervisor) that rotes received messages to child actors.